mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 ![](img/Conical_projection_secant.svg)<!-- -->

 Distortion is minimized along the tangent or secant lines and increases as the distance from these lines increases.
-When distance or area measurements are needed for the contiguous 48 states use one of the conical projections such as Equidistant Conic (distance preserving) or Albers Equal Area Conic (area preserving).
+When distance or area measurements are needed for the contiguous 48 states, use one of the conical projections such as Equidistant Conic (distance preserving) or Albers Equal Area Conic (area preserving).

 Conical projections are also popular PCS' in European maps such as Europe Albers Equal Area Conic and Europe Lambert Conformal Conic.